 Within this way of working, the environment is key and is sometimes referred to as ‘The Third Teacher’, meaning that learning should continue within it.

 Our environment is carefully organised and developed to ensure that children can learn independently.
 The environment is fluid and constantly changing according to children’s interests, our project work or to reflect a special event we are celebrating.
 There is space to allow long term projects to be started and revisited within the environment, whether that be the creation of a wildlife area or large scale construction of a castle as part of story telling work.

 We aim to provide a beautiful, natural environment with objects and activities developed for and by the children which provides for extended and open-ended discovery and play.

 Children and adults working together in collaborative and extended projects is a feature of the schools in Reggio Emilia.
 This allows children to explore a topic or area of interest in great depth, discussing and making their own hypotheses, collaborating with others and reflecting.
 It also allows children to explore many different ways of working with the same idea, expressing themselves through art, music, movement, dance, photography and many more in what Malaguzzi referred to as ‘The 100 Languages of Children’.

 For many years we have collaborated successfully with schools throughout the UK, in Europe and further afield.
-We have worked on a number of Erasmus+ projects with schools in Europe, researching together in areas such as digital media, working with the natural environment and young children’s writing.
+We have worked on a number of school development projects with schools in Europe, researching together in areas such as digital media, trans-contextual learning, working with the natural environment and young children’s writing.